English 305OL - Intermediate Expository Writing - Fall 2014

 Welcome to English 305OL, an intermediate course in expository writing available to students who have completed their lower division writing requirement.
 This course is not available for credit in the English major and minor.

-NOTE: This class will NOT meet live; All homework must be completed by midngiht EVERY Saturday.
+NOTE: This class will NOT meet live; All homework must be completed by midnight EVERY Saturday.
 Please disregard the class time listed on the Portal!

 During the semester you will be asked to produce a variety of writing, including short written responses to the readings, multiple drafts of two major essays, an analytical essay on your writing process, practice WPE exams, a written response to our book, and written responses to our films.

 Carefully read each homework assignment -- our week to week schedule will vary.
-For some papers, you will be required to respond in a whole-class Moodle forum or you will be asked to post on our Turnitin page.
-For our two films and one book, you will be asked to post in a Moodle forum and on our Turnitin page.
-You will receive a letter grade for each assignment posted on Turnitin.
+For some papers, you will be required to respond in a whole-class Moodle forum or you will be asked to post via our Turnitin links on our Moodle course page.
+For our two films and one book, you will be asked to post in a Moodle forum and via a Turnitin link on our Moodle page.
+You will receive a letter grade for each Turnitin assignment.

 Whole-class forum postings will be graded 'A' for effort and thoughtfulness.
 Please leave yourself enough time to read and respond to your peers.
 Note that each whole-class forum has its own question and posting instructions.